 Shares in subsidiaries are initially recognized at cost in the parent company financial statement.
 Subsequently the investments are recognized at cost unless there is a need for impairment.
-An impairment to fair value will be recognized if the decrease in value is not assessed to be temporarily and it is in accordance with good accounting practice.
+An impairment to fair value will be recognized if the accordance with good accounting practice.
 Any impairment will be reversed if the basis for impairment is not longer applicable.